 The Dean is the principal channel of communication between the Faculty and the University on administrative matters.
-The Dean and the Faculty are supported by a number of committees (see below), some of which perform administrative tasks, while many assist in maintaining a constant review of the curriculum and the objectives of medical education.
+The Dean and the Faculty are supported by a number of committees (listed below), some of which perform administrative tasks, while many assist in maintaining a constant review of the curriculum and the objectives of medical education.

 Schools in the Faculty of Medicine are Anatomy, Community Medicine, Medical Education, Medicine, Obstetrics and Gynaecology, Paediatrics, Pathology, Physiology and Pharmacology, Psychiatry and Surgery.
-The Faculty is supported in its operations by the Centres for Continuing Medical Education, Cardiovascular Research, Immunology, National Alcohol and Drug Research, Experimental Neurology and Public Health, as well as a Mass Spectrometry Unit, an Electron Microscope Unit, a Medical Illustration Unit, a Carcinogenesis Research Unit and an NH and MRC Special Unit in Aids Epidemiology and Clinical Research.
-The Faculty is also affiliated with the Garvan Institute for Medical Research at St. Vincents Hospital, the Childrens Leukaemia and Cancer Research Unit at the Prince of Wales Hospital and the Skin and Cancer Foundation at St. Vincents Hospital.
+The Faculty is supported in its operations by the Centres for Continuing Medical Education, Cardiovascular Research, Immunology, National Drug and Alcohol Research, Experimental Neurology and Public Health, as well as a Mass Spectrometry Unit, a Biomedical Electron Microscope Unit, a Medical Illustration Unit, a Carcinogenesis Research Unit and an NH and MRC Special Unit in Aids Epidemiology and Clinical Research.
+The Faculty is also affiliated with the Garvan Institute for Medical Research at St. Vincents Hospital, the Childrens Leukaemia and Cancer Research Unit at the Prince of Wales Hospital and the Skin and Cancer Foundation.